hanpfei/audio-echo/README.md

   * find the sample app pid
   * check with result on step 1.
-   if there is one "F" in the front of your echo pid, **player** is on fast audio path
-   For fast audio capture [it is totally different story], if you do **NOT** see
-   com.example.nativeaudio W/AudioRecord﹕ AUDIO_INPUT_FLAG_FAST denied by client
+   if there is one "F" in the front of your echo pid, **player** is on fast src.audio path For fast src.audio capture [it is totally different story], if you do **NOT** see com.example.nativeaudio W/AudioRecord﹕ AUDIO_INPUT_FLAG_FAST denied by client
-in your logcat output when you are creating audio recorder, you could "assume" you are on the fast path.
+in your logcat output when you are creating src.audio recorder, you could "assume" you are on the fast path.
 If your system image was built with muted ALOGW, you will not be able to see the above warning message.

 Tune-ups
 --------
 A couple of knobs in the code for lower latency purpose:
-  * audio buffer size
+  * src.audio buffer size
-  * number of audio buffers cached before kicking start player The lower you go with them, the lower latency you get and also the lower budget for audio processing.
-All audio processing has to be completed in the time period they are captured / played back, plus extra time needed for:
+  * number of src.audio buffers cached before kicking start player The lower you go with them, the lower latency you get and also the lower budget for src.audio processing.
+All src.audio processing has to be completed in the time period they are captured / played back, plus extra time needed for:
-  * audio driver
+  * src.audio driver
-  * audio flinger framework,
+  * src.audio flinger framework,
   * bufferqueue callbacks etc
 Besides those, the irregularity of the buffer queue player/capture callback time is another factor.
-The callback from openSL may not as regular as you assumed, the more irregularity it is, the more likely have choopy audio.
+The callback from openSL may not as regular as you assumed, the more irregularity it is, the more likely have choopy src.audio.
 To fight that, more buffering is needed, which defeats the low-latency purpose!
 The low latency path is highly tuned up so you have better chance to get more regular callbacks.
-You may experiment with your platform to find the best parameters for lower latency and continuously playback audio experience.
+You may experiment with your platform to find the best parameters for lower latency and continuously playback src.audio experience.
 The app capture and playback on the same device [most of times the same chip], capture and playback clocks are assumed synchronized naturally [so we are not dealing with it]

 Credits
 -------
-  * The sample is greatly inspired by native-audio sample
+  * The sample is greatly inspired by native-src.audio sample
   * Don Turner @ Google for the helping of low latency path
   * Ian Ni-Lewis @ Google for producer/consumer queue and many others